emilbayes/noise-protocol/README.md

 [![Build Status](https://travis-ci.org/emilbayes/noise-protocol.svg?branch=master)](https://travis-ci.org/emilbayes/noise-protocol)

-> Naive implementation of the Noise Protocol Framework
+> Javascript implementation of the Noise Protocol Framework based on libsodium

-:rotating_light: :warning: :rotating_light:
+:rotating_light: :warning: :rotating_light: BETA :rotating_light: :warning: :rotating_light:

-This implementation was made to get a feel for the different components in Noise and test out some ideas.

 Note that this implementation is low level and requires knowledge of the [Noise Protocol Framework](http://noiseprotocol.org/noise.html), and is aimed to